 (d) The “Automatic Early Termination” provision of Section 6(a) will not [will] apply to Party A or to Party B.

 (e) Payments on Early Termination.
-For the purpose of Section 6(e): (i)[Market Quotation will apply; provided, however, that with respect to any Transaction that is a commodity swap, cross commodity swap, commodity cap, commodity floor, commodity collar, commodity option or any other similar transaction (including any option with respect to any of the foregoing or any combination of these transactions, Loss will apply][Market Quotation will apply to any Transaction with a Termination Date two years or less from the Early Termination Date, Loss will apply to any other Transaction,] [Loss will apply,] and (ii) the Second Method will apply.
+For the purpose of Section 6(e): (i) Loss will apply, and (ii) the Second Method will apply.

 (f) “Termination Currency” means United States Dollars.

-(g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) [as to Party A,] if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to [such party][Party A]) is directly or indirectly owned or controlled by [such party’s Credit Support Provider, if any,][Enron Corp.] and the Credit Support Documents supporting [such party’s] [Party A’s] obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor [Performance Assurance] [Eligible Credit Support] in an amount satisfactory to Y in its sole discretion.
-If such [Performance Assurance] [Eligible Credit Support] is provided, it shall be in addition toany [Performance Assurance] [Eligible Credit Support] required under the [Collateral and Exposure Provisions] [ISDA Credit Support Annex] attached hereto as Annex A, but it shall be otherwise administered under Annex A.”
+(g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) [as to Party A,] if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to [such party][Party A]) is directly or indirectly owned or controlled by [such party’s Credit Support Provider, if any,][Enron Corp.] and the Credit Support Documents supporting [such party’s] [Party A’s] obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support [performance assurance] in an amount satisfactory to Y in its sole discretion.
+If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A.”

 [(h) Additional Event of Default.
 The following will constitute an additional Event of Default for purposes of Section 5(a):]

+[(i) Additional Termination Event will apply.
+The following will constitute an Additional Termination Event with respect to Party B:

+The filing by Party B of a motion, petition, pleading, application or other similar action, including the assertion of a position, in any proceeding or action, to the effect that performance under this Agreement or any Transactions hereunder or similar agreements is unlawful.
+For the purpose of the foregoing Termination Event, the Affected Party shall be Party B.]

-[(i) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.]
+[(j) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.]

 Part 2.
 Tax Representations.